Flagsmith/flagsmith-docs/docs/clients/ruby.md

 | ```getFlags()```     | Trigger a manual fetch of the environment features, if a user is identified it will fetch their features
 | ```getFlagsForUser(1234)```     | Trigger a manual fetch of the environment features with a given user id

 **Identifying users**

 Identifying users allows you to target specific users from the [Bullet Train dashboard](https://www.bullet-train.io/).
 You can include an optional user identifier as part of the `hasFeature` and `getValue` methods to retrieve unique user flags and variables.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/kyle-ssg/c36a03aebe492e45cbd3eefb21cb0486) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Contributing](/contributing) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Getting Help

 If you encounter a bug or feature request we would like to hear about it.
 Before you submit an issue please search existing issues in order to prevent duplicates.

 ## Get in touch

-If you have any questions about our projects you can email <a href="mailto:projects@solidstategroup.com">projects@solidstategroup.com</a>.
+If you have any questions about our projects you can email [support@bullet-train.io](mailto:support@bullet-train.io).